alextong1010/BerkeleySETI/README.md

 # BerkeleySETI
-This is the repository for my SETI project that I am currently working on with Ann Marie Cody and Daniel Giles.
-It contains all my work that I've done since I started.
+This repository contains all my work for the project that I (Yifan Tong) am currently working on with Ann Marie Cody and Daniel Giles at SETI Institute, over the year of 2022.